learn-co-curriculum/selecting-single-elements-readme/README.md

 | html tag      | ""	         |    document.querySelector.querySelector('p') |

-So you can see that we use prepend the # sign to the id attribute name, the . to the class attribute name and nothing when selecting by tag name.
+So you can see that we prepend the # sign to the id attribute name to select an item by its id.
+We prepend the . to the class attribute name to select an item by its class name.
+And we prepend nothing when selecting by tag name.

 We can also select elements using other methods.
 Let's add in those other methods to our chart.

 | Attribute     | CSS Selector  | querySelector Code |Alternative Method |
 | ------------- |:-------------:| -----:| -----:|